 In DDR4, it only performs self-refresh to refresh its content which is why it consumes less power.
 DDR4’s minimum clock speed is 2133 MHz, and no maximum clock speed is specified.

-Now when the RAM is explained, it is time to understand the differences between the two which are as follows:-
+Now when the RAM is explain, it is time to understand the differences between ddr3 vs ddr4 server:-

 The DDR4 memory modules support deep power-cut off mode which allows the host system to enter the standby position without the need for memory refreshment.
 The power consumption is expected to decrease by up to 40-50 percent with this power-cut-off mode.